AnderCruz/Music-Recommendation-Engine-with-Clustering/README.md

-# 🎧 Music Recommendation Engine with Clustering | Nowa Analytics
+# Music Recommendation Engine with Clustering

 This project was developed by the Nowa Analytics consultancy as part of a machine learning pipeline focused on improving a music recommendation system using **PySpark** and **unsupervised learning techniques**.

-## 🚀 Project Overview
+## Project Overview

 Our client, the platform **Amantes da Música**, currently uses a basic music recommendation system based only on genre.
 However, the recommendations have not been satisfactory for users.